- The Sacrament of Reconciliation

 It is the policy of the Archdiocese of Toronto that all children at the age of seven (Grade 2 or above) are to be prepared for the Sacrament of Reconciliation and given the opportunity to celebrate that sacrament.
 This must be done before the child is admitted into the preparation program for 1st Eucharist.

 Registration for this Sacrament takes place in early September.
-Registration packages are sent home through OLPH School and are made available in the vestibule of the Church.
-These packages provide all the necessary information about what is required to register a child for preparation program for this sacrament.
-Once registration is complete and the program of preparation has begun no other children will be permitted to enter the program until the following year.
+Those in OLPH School will have registration packages sent home through the school though complete applications must be returned to the church.
+For those who go to a school other than OLPH, registrations are made available in the vestibule of the Church.
+These packages provide all the necessary information about what is required to register a child in the preparation program for this sacrament.
+Once registration is complete and the program of preparation has begun, no other children will be permitted to enter the program until the following year.

 The Archdiocese recognizes two “phases” in a child’s preparation for sacraments, “initial” preparation and “immediate” preparation.
 Initial preparation is done first and foremost in the context of the child’s family.
 But it is also done in the religious education program offered at the Catholic School.
 The immediate preparation is offered through the parish itself and takes place in the months immediately prior to the celebration of the Sacrament.